-As she was suffering quite a lot of pain it was suggested that she should have a knee replacement and Mrs Lillis came to Benenden Hospital as an NHS patient, under the Choose and Book scheme in April 2014.
-She was under the care of Benenden Hospital's consultant orthopaedic surgeon Matthew Oliver who advised her on the treatment she needed and what it involved, as well as carrying out her operation and after care.
+As she was suffering quite a lot of pain it was suggested that she should have a total knee replacement and Mrs Lillis came to Benenden Hospital as an NHS patient, under the Choose and Book scheme in April 2014.
+She was under the care of Benenden Hospital's Consultant Orthopaedic Surgeon Matthew Oliver who advised her on the treatment she needed and what it involved, as well as carrying out her operation and after care.

 "Mr Oliver was exceptionally nice.
 He took the time to explain things to me.
 I was very well looked after."